fttlov/JCAdvance/README.md

 - **Right Stick as triggers mode:** utilize all 6 virtual controller analog axes (mainly for Joy-Con)
 - **Right Stick as buttons mode:** using the stick directions as virtual buttons
 - **Non-Linear Response:** Non-linear stick and steering wheel sensitivity options
-- **OSD info**: about current values from sticks, triggers and gyroscope with customizable hotkey (on/off)
+- **OSD info**: current values from sticks, triggers and gyroscope; battery status and polling rate
 - **DirectInput Emulation:** Option to emulate a DirectInput controller instead of a virtual XBOX 360 controller
 - **Improved Driving Mode:** Eliminated sudden steering wheel jerks to the opposite side at maximum angles
 - Added a hotkey for manual steering wheel recalibration/centering